rosell-dk/webp-convert/docs/v2.0/converting/options.md

 Default:      true
 Supported by: all
 ```
 Limits the quality to be no more than that of the jpeg.
 The option is only relevant when converting jpegs to lossy webp.
 To be functional, webp-convert needs to be able to detect the quality of the jpeg, which requires ImageMagick or GraphicsMagick.
 Read about the option in the [introduction](https://github.com/rosell-dk/webp-convert/blob/master/docs/v2.0/converting/introduction-for-converting.md#auto-quality).
+In 2.7.0, it will become possible to adjust the limit with a new option.
+I'm currently debating with myself how this should work.
+Your comments and opinions would be appreciated - [here](https://github.com/rosell-dk/webp-convert/issues/289)

 ### `cwebp-command-line-options`
 ```